-Are you ready to take classes so you can express yourself like an Egyptian?
+Are you ready to take lessons so you can express yourself like an Egyptian or a Moroccan?

-It’s a great idea, but how do you start when you don’t know which organization to approach?
+It’s a great idea, but how do you start when you don’t know which organization to approach for your Arabic lessons?

-Here is a quick Superprof tour of the U.S.A and the places in which you can learn Arabic in New York City, Boston, Chicago, Miami, Los Angeles, and San Francisco.
+Here is a quick Superprof tour of the U.S.A and the places where you can learn Arabic in New York City, Boston, Chicago, Miami, Los Angeles, and San Francisco.

-The U.S.A’s most famous city!
-It is the most populated and visited conurbation in the country, and it welcomes many Arabic speakers each year.
-It may be a long way from the Maghreb, but learning the Arabic language in New York City is not absurd at all!
+The city that never sleeps is the most populated and visited conurbation in the country, and it welcomes many Arabic speakers each year.
+It may be a long way from the Maghreb, but learning the Arabic language in New York is not absurd at all!

-Where can you learn Arabic in the Bad Apple?
+Where can you learn Arabic in the Big Apple?
 The possibilities are endless!

 These programs have the following elements in common: memorizing the letters of the Arabic alphabet (vowels and consonants), courses in order to learn how to read and write in Arabic, courses in Arabic grammar (possessive and personal pronouns), and the phonetics and pronunciation of Arabic in order to improve speaking skills.

-You can learn how to speak classical and dialectal Arabic – for example Moroccan Arabic, also known as Darija—at these public and private institutes:
+You can learn how to speak classical and dialectal Arabic – for example Moroccan Arabic, also known as Darija—at the following public and private institutes:

 There are also hundreds of native Arabic professors who can teach you the alphabet.
 Just log in to the Superprof platform to find your private Arabic language tutor and learn its elementary notions.